shah/tsd-typed-data-gen/README.md

 }

 const content: HomePage = {
-  "hero": [...],
+  hero: [...],
-  "sections": [...],
+  sections: [...],
-  "whyMedigyTitle": someFunctionResult(...),
+  whyMedigyTitle: someFunctionResult(...),
-  "whyMedigyDescription":  // multi-line templates are OK too
+  whyMedigyDescription:  // multi-line templates are OK too
     `Medigy is crowd-sourced and peer network-based.
 Buyers get access to rich content about the digital health products they’re looking for.
-Influencers have a new place to build and engage with a community around their areas of expertise.`, "whyMedigyButton": "Why Medigy?",
+Influencers have a new place to build and engage with a community around their areas of expertise.`,
+  whyMedigyButton: "Why Medigy?",
 };

 if (import.meta.main) {